Magensa/magensa-bluetooth/README.md

 }
 ```

-The callback function provided is the only way the paired device can send data to the user.
+The callback function provided is the only way the paired device can send data to the host.
 - All data returned to the provided callbacks will be of type ```object```.
 Please see [Return Objects](#Return-Objects) section for more information.
 - Please see the [Callbacks](#Callbacks) section below for more information about user provided callback functions.
+- For SPA applications, please ensure that the callback function provided is always "mounted" to receive data.

 Device Interface API